jeffreyziegler/jeffreyziegler.github.io/pages/pubs.md

 ### <a name="workingPapers"></a>Working Papers

-**Ziegler, Jeffrey**. ”A Text-As-Data Approach for Using Open-Ended Responses as Manipulation Checks".
+**Ziegler, Jeffrey**. ”A Text-As-Data Approach for Using Open-Ended Responses as Manipulation Checks". *Conditionally Accepted at Political Analysis*.

 <table align="left">
   <tr>